Putting the T in STEM: Interview with Naomi Meredith

 Block Coding

-Luckily, to help you and your students along the way to mastering text-based coding, we have block coding by our side.
+Luckily, to help you and your students master text-based coding, we have block-based coding on hand.
 Block coding is a simple, intuitive form of coding with:

 - a de-emphasis on syntax